karmajay/jaykarma-hub/README.md

 # jaykarma-hub
-This s my first repository.
+This is my first repository.